 Talk more about the threat model?
 6

 Explain how exactly can they do that?
 (It seems irrelevant to the overall topic) 7

 Figure: Picture of an Android permissions dialogue 9

 Negate the statements? (state what we want, not what we don't want) 9

 Figure: ICFS access dialogue 12

-Write how the source directory is protected 15

-Write how permission tables scheme was chosen 16

-Write how permission tables work 16

-Write how permission tables work 16
+Justify automatically giving permissions on file creation 13

+This chapter is very incomplete 15

-Complete Evaluation 17 💟
+Complete Evaluation 17

 This chapter is very incomplete 19

+5